 ^{} The registration statement covers an indeterminate amount of securities to be offered or sold.
+See Note 8 of these Notes to Financial Statements.

 Item 6.
 [Reserved]

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.